yuceelege/GNN-TAMP/README.md

 # GNN-TAMP

-Graph Neural Network for Task and Motion Planning - Automated structure building with blocks.
+Graph Neural Network for Task and Motion Planning for automated structure building with blocks.

 ## Task